adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-22-github-project-images.md

 ### Satisfied with my solution

 I'm happy with the way my solution turned out and best of all, I now have images for my GitHub projects!
-Best of all, I just need to update my .json file with new data as it comes available.
+To maintain it, I just need to update my .json file with new data as it comes available.